-Purpose: The purpose of the Annual Security Report is to provide important information to students, faculty and staff, visitors, and the wider community at large to promote safety and crime prevention on and around campus locations by identifying crime statistics, emergency response procedures, and other relevant information and resources.
+Purpose: The purpose of the Annual Security Report is to provide important information to students, faculty and staff, visitors, and the wider community at large to promote safety and crime prevention on and around campus locations by identifying crime statistics, crime reporting and emergency response procedures, victim assistance and education programs, and other vital resources.

-This report is published to comply with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" that requires colleges and universities in the United States that participate in federal student financial aid programs to disclose information about crime on and around their campuses.
+This report is published to comply with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" that requires colleges and universities in the United States that participate in federal student financial aid programs to disclose information about crimes occurring on and around their campuses.